 The post Canadian National Railway (TSX:CNR) Is a Great Company, But Could This Be Better? appeared first on The Motley Fool Canada.

+Fool contributor Jed Lloren has no position in any of the stocks mentioned.
 David Gardner owns shares of Canadian National Railway.
-The Motley Fool owns shares of Canadian National Railway.
-Fool contributor Aditya Raghunath has no position in any of the stocks mentioned.
-Canadian National Railway is a recommendation of Stock Advisor.
+The Motley Fool owns shares of and recommends Canadian National Railway.
+The Motley Fool recommends Canadian National Railway.

 The Motley Fool’s purpose is to help the world invest, better.
 Click here now for your free subscription to Take Stock, The Motley Fool Canada’s free investing newsletter.
 Packed with stock ideas and investing advice, it is essential reading for anyone looking to build and grow their wealth in the years ahead.
 Motley Fool Canada 2020